 After the experience in Susa, some major developments marked their lives.
 The young women made their religious profession on 22nd July 1922 hence giving them a certainty of carrying out their mission.
 On 15th March 1929, they were approved by Bishop Re, Bishop of Alba.
 On 15th March 1953, the Congregation was erected as an Institute of Pontifical Right and its Constitutions received final approval.

-Beginning in 1926, the Daughters of St Paul ventured out of Italy with Blessed James Alberione’s prayers and sacrifices, and began their expansion beyond Italy into other countries.
+Beginning in 1926, the Daughters of St Paul ventured out of Italy with Blessed James Alberione’s prayers and sacrifices, and began their expansion beyond Italy into other countries batch of webpage images.
 This expansion opened the hearts of the Sisters to the world and gave them a deeper sense of belonging.

 The movement out into other countries from 1948 to 1956 gave the Congregation a global sense when communities were opened in Japan, Mexico, Colombia, Chile, Portugal, Canada, India, Great Britain, Australia, and Venezuela… new apostolic initiatives in book publications, catechetical magazines, a house for writers and central offices for publications were all put into place.
 New means were used to reach people: the cinema, radio and audio cassettes.